Aison (vase painter)

 Aristophanes was later to join.
 In his third workshop he worked together with the Schuvalow Painter and the Eretria Painter.
 Here he painted mostly closed containers.
 All three artists stood in the tradition of Polygnotos.
 From this time his second showpiece originates, the lekythos in Naples National Archaeological Museum.
-Two further lekythos (from the Louvre and the National Archaeological Museum of Athens) clearly mark a turning point in the artist's life when he embraced the Adonis cult.
+Two further lekythoi (from the Louvre and the National Archaeological Museum of Athens) clearly mark a turning point in the artist's life when he embraced the Adonis cult.
 The difference is seen in the quality of his work, which is probably due primarily to difficult life circumstances, as demonstrated by the frequent workshop changes.